DaitoMizokami/DaitoMizokami/README.md

 ### 👋 About Me

 I am an undergraduate student at **Yuan Ze University (元智大學)** in Taiwan, majoring in Information Management.
-I am currently a researcher at the **YZU Natural Language Processing Laboratory**.

 My focus is on **Natural Language Processing (NLP)**, aiming to transform unstructured text data into actionable business insights.